Former prime minister Ehud Olmert (L) shakes hands with his defense minister, Ehud Barak.

 (photo credit: REUTERS)

-The television station obtained audio recordings of Olmert’s conversations with Zaken, who last week testified against Olmert in the Talansky Affair retrial.
+The television network obtained audio recordings of Olmert’s conversations with Shula Zaken, his onetime bureau chief who recently agreed to testify against her former boss in the Talansky graft trial.

-In the tapes, Olmert tells Zaken that Barak “has millions, tens of millions, stashed away in secret bank accounts in Switzerland, or somewhere,” which he allegedly illegally skimmed off weapons deals.
+In the tapes, Olmert is heard telling Zaken that Barak “has millions, tens of millions, stashed away in secret bank accounts in Switzerland, or somewhere.”

-Olmert was convicted and sentenced in March 2014 to six years in prison for his role in the Holyland real estate affair, regarding which he has filed an appeal.
+Olmert was recently convicted and sentenced to six years in prison for his role in the Holyland deal.